shandysiswandi/learn-apigateway/nginx/README.md

 ```

 ## Serving Static Content
-In this section, we will discuss how to configure the Nginx Plus and Nginx open source to serve static content.
+In this section, we will discuss how to configure the Nginx to serve static content.

 ### Single Domain
 it will serve static content on one server and domain